-- 13.1 Children running away and going missing from care, home and education is a key safeguarding issue.
+- 13.41 Children running away and going missing from care, home and education is a key safeguarding issue.
 There is a need to ensure that there is an effective collaborative response from all agencies involved with a child or young person when this occurs.
 Current research findings estimate that approximately 25 per cent of children and young people who go missing are at risk of serious harm.
-There are particular concerns about the links between children running away, trafficking and the risks of sexual exploitation. - 13.2 Coram staff and managers should ensure that in relation to identifying and locating children who go missing the following principles are adopted: - 13.2.1 The safety and the welfare of the child is paramount. - 13.2.2 Locating and returning the child to a safe environment is the main objective; 13.2.3 Child protection procedures will be initiated whenever there are concerns that a child who is missing may have suffered or is likely to suffer significant harm. - 13.3 Based on the 'Statutory guidance on children who run away or go missing from home or care' DfE (2014), the definitions are set out as follows: - 13.3.1 Child: anyone who has not yet reached their 18th birthday.
-'Children' and 'young people' are used in this guidance to refer to anyone under the age of 18; - 13.3.2 Young runaway: a child who has run away from their home or care placement, or feels they have been forced or lured to leave. - 13.3.3 Missing child: a child reported as missing to the police by their family or carers.
+There are particular concerns about the links between children running away Trafficking and the risks of sexual exploitation. - 13.42 Coram staff and managers should ensure that in relation to identifying and locating children who go missing the following principles are adopted:

+13.42.1 The safety and the welfare of the child is paramount.

+- 13.42.2Locating and returning the child to a safe environment is the main objective; - 13.42.3 Child protection procedures will be initiated whenever there are concerns that a child who is missing may have suffered or is likely to suffer significant harm. - 13.43 Based on the Statutory guidance on children who run away or go missing from home or care DfE (2014), the definitions which should be used are set out as follows: - 13.43.1 Child: anyone who has not yet reached their 18th birthday.
+'Children' and 'young people' are used throughout this guidance to refer to anyone under the age of 18; - 13.43.2 Young runaway: a child who has run away from their home or care placement, or feels they have been forced or lured to leave.

-- 13.3.4 Responsible local authority: the local authority that is responsible for a looked after child's care and care planning. - 13.3.5 Host local authority: the local authority in which a looked after child is placed when placed out of the responsible local authority's area. - 13.3.6 Missing from care: a looked after child who is not at their placement or the place they are expected to be (e.g., school) and their whereabouts is not known. - 13.3.7 Away from placement without authorisation: a looked after child whose whereabouts is known but who is not at their placement or place they are expected to be, and the carer has concerns or the incident has been notified to the local authority or the police.
+- 13.43.3 Missing child: a child reported as missing to the police by their family or carers. - 13.43.4 Responsible local authority: the local authority that is responsible for a looked after child's care and care planning. - 13.43.5 Host local authority: the local authority in which a looked after child is placed when placed out of the responsible local authority's area. - 13.43.6 Missing from care: a looked after child who is not at their placement or the place they are expected to be (e.g., school) and their whereabouts is not known. - 13.43.7 Away from placement without authorisation: a looked after child whose whereabouts is known but who is not at their placement or place they are expected to be and the carer has concerns or the incident has been notified to the local authority or the police.